 Jay turned to the next page.
-On the left side, hand-drawn crickets budded from soil just like in Faith’s cardboard box.
-On the right, the largest of three islands was crowned with clouds.
+On the left side, hand-drawn crickets budded from soil just like in Faith’s cardboard-box.
+On the right side, the largest of three islands was crowned with clouds.
 He read:

-That goes double for you, Jay.
+That means you, Jay.
 You must find the Mountain within you.

 “Within you, within you.”
-Jay swore the crickets in Faith’s cardboard box were chirping like chimes in the wind as their legs rubbed together.
+Jay swore the crickets in Faith’s cardboard-box were chirping like chimes in the wind as their wings rubbed together.
 “Within you, within you.”

 “Faith?”
 Jay shook her shoulder.
 “Faith, can you read this?”

-He pointed to the line accosting him by name.
-“This, right here?”
+He pointed to a line accosting him by name.
+“This right here?”

 “Of course I can’t.”
-Faith cuddled the cushion again and rolled into the couch corner.
+Faith cuddled the cushion again and rolled into the couch’s corner.
 “I can’t read Chinese.”

 “No, not the Chinese, the—” Jay tried rereading the offending statement.
 Symbols flickered between languages.
 “Oh my God.
 I’ve got to go to Sheridan.”